 Noelle E. C. Evans

-Noelle is a BBC Grace Wyndham Goldie scholar (2016) and has worked with BBC Radio Wales and the BBC World Service.
-She received her master's degree in international journalism from Cardiff University in Wales, one of the top 10 ranking journalism schools in the U.K. Noelle was awarded the university’s USA Excellence Scholarship in 2016.
+In 2016, Noelle was named a BBC Grace Wyndham Goldie scholar.
+While living in Cardiff, Wales, she worked with BBC Radio Wales and the BBC World Service.
+She received her master's degree in international journalism from Cardiff University, one of the top 10 ranking journalism schools in the U.K. Noelle was awarded the university’s USA Excellence Scholarship.

 -